 I submitted this for the password challenge set in Issue 33 (Sept ‘88), though it wasn’t published.

 The program uses some fiendish techniques to resist hacking the running program:

-You have two attempts to get the right numeric code before the machine is reset.
-The correct code for the demo snapshot below is 1236031769 (bonus points to anyone recognising that number!).
+You have two attempts to get the 10-digit code correct before the machine is reset.
+The code for the demo snapshot below is

 Regular scrolling messages had been done to death already, so I tried to make things a bit more interesting.

 You can define your own scrolling message by replacing the

 REM statement at the start of the BASIC listing.
 The following symbol characters have special meanings: